 Moreover, widespread hunting took its toll; hunters poached bald eagles for their feathers.
 Farmers also attacked bald eagles, considering them threats to livestock.
 Then, the mid-20th century introduction of the pesticide DDT caused reproductive failures for bald eagles, plus eggshell thinning.

 In response, conservation efforts saved the bald eagles from becoming extinct.
-After the US ban on DDT in 1972, bald eagle populations across the country began to recover.
+After the US ban on DDT in 1972, the populations of these vulnerable species began to recover across the country.
 Besides, concerted efforts from government agencies, non-governmental organizations, and local communities boosted the turnaround.

 Groups like the American Eagle Foundation work tirelessly to protect eagle habitats and reduce human-wildlife conflicts.
 They use various strategies, from captive breeding programs and reintroduction efforts to habitat restoration.